Fourier-based potential theory without an explicit Green's function: Coupled Strongly Elliptic Systems

 We define the vector-valued volume potential $\bm{\calV}[\vf] = [\calV^{(1)}[\vf] \;\, \calV^{(2)}[\vf]] := \vpot[\vf\ind]$, where $\vf = [f_1 \; f_2]$ with source densities $f_1,f_2$ smooth on $\dom$, and $\ind$ is the indicator function of $\dom$.
 The local part $\bm{\calV}_L[\vf]$ and history part $\bm{\calV}_H[\vf]$ are defined analogously through \cref{eq:vpotldef,eq:vpothdef}.

 The history part is given by

 and requires no zero-mode correction since $\fM(0)$ is invertible.
-We make no further comments on computing the history part for the case of coupled PDEs, but simply observe that scalar PDE techniques can be applied componentwise \cite{vico,dmk2024}.
+We make no further comments on computing the history part for the case of coupled PDEs.
+We simply observe that the matrix-valued multiplier $ \fhat{M}(\vxi)^{-1}e^{-\veps \fhat{M}(\vxi)}$ is applied mode by mode in Fourier space, after which the inverse transform is evaluated componentwise using scalar PDE techniques \cite{vico,dmk2024}.

 Under the same assumptions and geometric localization as in \cref{subsec:vppois} we write \cref{eq:vpotldef} as